Home

 OS grid ref:- SX254533

-Looe HarbourEast and West Looe, on Cornwall's south east coast are divided by a deep wooded river valley crossed by a seven arched bridge, which was built in 1853.
+Looe HarbourEast and West Looe, on Cornwall's south east coast are divided by a deep wooded river valley crossed by a seven arched bridge, which dates back to 1853.

-Picturesque East Looe, which was granted its charter in 1237, is the larger and is an attractive little town.
+Highly picturesque East Looe, which was granted its charter by King Edward III in 1237, is the larger and is an attractive little town.
 Bobbing fishing boats line its quay, the warehouses around the quay have been converted into holiday flats, restaurants and shops and boat trips are available to Mevagissey and Fowey.

 In the eighteenth century, as well as serving as a fishing port, Looe was a copper port, exporting ore from the mines on Bodmin Moor.
 The bustling harbour remains at the hub of the town and home to over 60 commercial fishing vessels as well as pleasure and tripping boats.